IdentityServer/IdentityServer4/docs/topics/cors.rst

 The single method to implement is: ``Task<bool> IsOriginAllowedAsync(string origin)``.
 Return ``true`` if the `origin` is allowed, ``false`` otherwise.

-Once implemented, simply register the implementaion in DI and IdentityServer will then use your custom implementation.
+Once implemented, simply register the implementation in DI and IdentityServer will then use your custom implementation.

 **DefaultCorsPolicyService**